DebugML/exlib/fix/README.md

 The FIX package contains:

  * Data loaders that automatically handle data downloading, processing, and splitting, and
- * Dataset evaluators that standardize model evaluation for each dataset.
+ * Evaluation metrics for each dataset.

 In addition, we include an example script that runs all baselines for every setting.